Refutation of the

 Notes

-than required, taking in the physical aspects to the arguments
+The negations and affirmations have taken into account the physical aspects to the arguments

 though, in fact, they needn't have.
 This follows from the fact